Loss-tolerant parallelized Bell-state generation with a hybrid cat qudit: Discussion and Conclusion

 The generation of entanglement between distantly separated groups of qubits, ``Alice'' and ``Bob'', has applications in both quantum communication and distributed quantum computing.
 The rate at which entanglement is generated can be increased relative to strategies mediated by a single photonic qubit by adopting strategies for parallelized Bell-state generation involving the transmission of a higher-dimensional photonic qudit.
 Rather than encode the qudit in the state of a single photon using, e.g., a time-bin basis, we have presented in this paper a strategy that could be used to generate $N$ Bell pairs with a hybrid light-matter encoding that leverages the phase degree-of-freedom of a propagating coherent state.
 The loss of a photon from the light pulse can be detected through a parity measurement involving the matter portion of the qudit, and its backaction subsequently corrected.

 We have analyzed the dominant error sources intrinsic to the choice of qudit encoding, together with errors due to qubit dephasing, and we showed that the ability to correct single-photon loss suppresses errors (accounting for an interplay with measurement errors) to leading order in $\Lambda_{N,\eta}=(1-\eta)/[\eta \sin^2{(\pi/2^N)}]$, provided the photon-loss probability $1-\eta$ is low enough to achieve $\Lambda_{N,\eta}<1$.
 Since the requirements on $1-\eta$ become increasingly stringent as the target number $N$ of Bell pairs is increased, it should again be acknowledged that the strategies proposed here may be better suited to smaller $N$ in the near term.
 If $1-\eta$ does not meet the requirements even for $N= 1$, then other existing protocols may be more appropriate: For instance, a single Bell state could be created using a higher-order cat qubit enabling multiphoton loss events to be detected~\cite{li2023memoryless}, at the cost of introducing more ancillas, or alternatively, multiple Bell pairs could be created using a time-bin qudit encoded in the state of a single photon~\cite{xie2021quantum,zheng2022entanglement}, allowing the transmission of the qudit to be heralded when successful.
+In microwave platforms, the loss per unit distance has been found to be as low as 0.005 dB/m~\cite{kurpiers2017characterizing}, corresponding to a photon loss rate of $1-\eta\approx 0.00115$ per meter.
+By contrast, chiral elements like circulators tend to produce higher losses than free propagation due to circulators typically being off chip (at a higher-temperature stage of the dilution refrigerator); in the near term, the development of on-chip circulators~\cite{zhang2021charge,navarathna2023passive} will consequently address one of the main sources of photon loss affecting current devices.
 In certain settings, limiting $N$ may also be necessary due to the Boolean operation $\ket{m}\rightarrow \ket{m\oplus -k}$ that Bob must apply to his qubits, conditioned on the outcome $k$ of the heterodyne measurement, in order to recover a product of $N$ Bell pairs $\ket{00}+\ket{11}$ shared between him and Alice.
 Since this operation involves a quantum Fourier transform, the depth of the circuit required for its implementation will grow as $N$ is increased, introducing more opportunities for errors due to, e.g., qubit decoherence and imperfect gate fidelities.